MC1057719 – (Updated) MDE Mobile: Open Wi-Fi and Certificate Detections will be logged as Events (archived)

 Summary:

-Effective late May 2025, Microsoft Defender for Mobile will log open Wi-Fi connections and suspicious certificate detections as events rather than generating alerts.
+The update to Microsoft Defender for Mobile will log open Wi-Fi and suspicious certificate detections as events instead of alerts starting late May 2025.
 This change aims to reduce alert fatigue and improve triage efficiency.
-No action is required from admins, but reviewing Intune policies is recommended.
+No action is required from admins, and current security settings remain unchanged.
+GCC organizations can disregard this message.

 Details: